Green Jade: a unique ship for offshore wind energy

 Childhood dream

 A lot of young boys dream about becoming a fireman, a pilot, or a professional football player when they grow up.
 But not Jeroen Vanden Branden.
 Since his early teens, he's had a very different dream: he wanted to grow up and design ships.
-And his dream came true when he completed his studies in civil engineering, with a specialization in offshore assets & systems engineering, and went straight to work at the DEME Group.
+And his dream came true when he completed his studies in civil engineering, with a specialization in shipbuilding, and went straight to work at the DEME Group.
 "The fact that I'm so passionate about designing ships is not all that surprising, really.
 My father was an architect, and sailing has always been one of my hobbies.
 So, what other job was I going to find where I could combine the design skills of an architect with an interest in boats?
 As a kid, I always hoped I would get to work internationally.
-What I really wanted was to be involved in building new ships, and to do it for a Belgian builder.
+What I really wanted was to be involved in building new ships, and to do it for a Belgian shipbuilder.
 My first contact with the DEME Group came when I was 14.
 Friends of my parents had ties with the company, and they invited me to the company several times.
 Every time it was a feast for my eyes.
 So when in 2007 I got the chance to go to work at the DEME Group, it was a dream come true, and I jumped at the chance.
 I started in the maintenance department as the head of technical management on a project involving a dredger in the Middle East.
 Later, I moved into the new construction side, first as a project engineer and later as a project manager.
 That took me to Singapore, and from there to South Korea, Belgium, Croatia and China.
 Today, I'm based in Taiwan."

 That's where you're part of the construction of the Green Jade, a ground-breaking ship in the offshore wind energy sector.